dhall-lang/dhall-lang/standard/semantics.md

 < x : T | xs… >            : A union type with 1 or more alternative-type pairs.
                              At least one alternative is named `x` with a type of `T`.
+< x | xs… >                : A union type with 1 or more empty alternatives
+                             At least one alternative is named `x`, which is an empty alternative
 < x = t | xs… >            : A union literal with 0 or more alternative-type
                              pairs.
 The specified alternative is named `x` with value of `t`.